jidaikobo-shibata/jwp-a11y/readme.txt

 Check accessibility of target page and generate accessibility evaluate page and policy.

-"Accessibility policy" and "accessibility report" required by WCAG 2.0 and JIS X 8341-3:2016 can be created. to use this, need PHP 5.6.
+"Accessibility policy" and "accessibility report" required by WCAG 2.0 and JIS X 8341-3:2016 can be created.

-When installing the plug-in, you can automatically check individual posts when saving, so that you can constantly manage the site with accessibility awareness. to use this, need PHP 5.3.
+When installing the plug-in, you can automatically check individual posts when saving, so that you can constantly manage the site with accessibility awareness.

 [translate by using GlotPress](https://translate.wordpress.org/projects/wp-plugins/jwp-a11y)